Zynga attacks costs, to slash headcount by 15 percent

 Excluding certain items, it reported a net loss per share of 3 cents, slightly better than Wall Street view of a 4-cent loss per share, according to Thomson Reuters I/B/E/S.

-The company forecast first-quarter revenue in the range of $155 million to $165 million, surpassing Wall Street's estimates of $145.6 million, according to Thomson Reuters I/B/E/S.
+The company forecast first-quarter revenue in the range of $155 million to $165 million.

+Zynga said that it acquired mobile game developer NaturalMotion, which has created games like "Clumsy Ninja" for Apple mobile devices, for $527 million in cash and stock in a bid to grow its mobile game revenue.

 The game publisher, once among the hottest tech companies with rapid revenue growth from popular Facebook-based games, was caught off guard as the games industry saw a boom in mobile games.
 The company has renewed its focus on transitioning to smartphones and tablet titles, the increasingly preferred format for casual gamers.